zijguo/RobustIV/README.md

 # RobustIV
-This package provides functions for robust inference in the presence of potentially invalid instrumental variables, including the Two-Stage Hard Thresholding(TSHT) method, the Endogeneity Testing method, Searching-Sampling method, the Control Function method, and the SpotIV method.
+This package provides functions for Inference for the treatment effect with possibly invalid instrumental variables, including the Two-Stage Hard Thresholding(TSHT) method, the Endogeneity Testing method, and Searching-Sampling method.

 # Installation